teepean/adna_to_dataset/README.md

 # aDNA to dataset

+Added a reference downloader to both versions.

-You need to have hs37d5.fa.gz, hs37d5.fa.gz.fai, hg19.fa.gz and hg19.fa.gz.fai in reference subdirectory.
+You need to have hs37d5.fa, hs37d5.fa.fai, hg19.fa and hg19.fa.fai in reference subdirectory.

 hs37d5.fa.gz + fai can be downloaded from: